psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 - "\"Large\" files are annexed, and protected from accidental modifications"
 ---

-> ## Dev note
->
-> The goal of this chapter is to introduce the following datalad commands:
-> - datalad help
-> - datalad create
-> - datalad save
-> - datalad run
->
-> And the following things:
-> - binary vs text distinction
-> - git log (tig)
->
-> The content / narrative is based on the [introduction to datalad for Yale](https://handbook.datalad.org/en/latest/code_from_chapters/yale.html) chapter from the handbook.
-{: .callout}

 ## Introduction

 Alice is a PhD student.
 She works on a fairly typical research